HMS Thistle (N24)

 HMS Thistle (N24) was a T-class submarine of the Royal Navy.
-She was laid down by Vickers Armstrong, Barrow and launched in October 1938.
-She was sunk by the German submarine on 10 April 1940 near Skudenes, Norway.
+She was laid down by Vickers-Armstrongs, Barrow and launched in October 1938.
+She was sunk by the German submarine on 10 April 1940 near Skudeneshavn, Norway.

 Career

 At the onset of the Second World War, Thistle was a member of the 2nd Submarine Flotilla.
 From 26 to 29 August 1939, the flotilla deployed to its war bases at Dundee and Blyth.

 Thistle, under the command of Lt.
 Wilfrid Frederick Haselfoot, was ordered to patrol off Stavanger, and to sink any enemy vessel that she might spot in the harbour, since British authorities believed that a German invasion of Norway was imminent.
 On 10 April, Thistle signaled her intention to comply with this order and that she had two torpedoes remaining after an unsuccessful attack on a U-boat.
-With this in mind the Admiralty changed her orders to patrol off Skudenes.
+With this in mind the Admiralty changed her orders to patrol off Skudeneshavn.
 No further contact was made with Thistle.